phil85/GB21-MH/README.md

 * n_target: int, target number of objects in initial subset
 * l: int, number of nearest objects to each median to be considered as potential new medians
 * t_local: float, time limit for solving model in local optimization phase
-* flag_local: boolean, no local optimization phase if set to false
 * mip_gap_global: float, additional termination criterion for solving model in global optimization phase
 * mip_gap_local: float, additional termination criterion for solving model in local optimization phase

 Random seeds:
 * np_seed: int, random seed for numpy
 * gurobi_seed: int, random seed for gurobi solver

+Additional parameters:
+* no_local: boolean, return best solution after global optimization phase (no local optimization phase)
+* no_solver: boolean, return best solution after n_start runs of capacity-based initialization method (no solver required)

 For a more detailed description, please refer to the paper below.